petratcheque/cookflow/README.md

 # [Cookflow](https://petratcheque.github.io/cookflow/)

 What's in the fridge today?
-A cooking reference system organized around ingredients, not recipes.
-It helps me cook efficiently fresh meals every day.
-No meal prep.
+A cooking reference system for spontaneous, fresh cooking—organized around ingredients, not recipes.
+No meal prep, no planning.
+Make delicious meals with what you have.

 ## The Problem I Solved

+Existing recipe apps organize information in ways that don't fit my way of thinking in the kitchen.

-My shopping list contains more or less the same core ingredients each time.
-I needed a way to combine them differently throughout the week, rather than following traditional recipes that require specific shopping lists for individual dishes.
+They're built around individual dishes that require specific shopping lists.
+But my shopping list contains more or less the same core ingredients each time—I needed a way to combine them differently throughout the week.

-The system had to reflect how I think in the kitchen: "I have chicken—what goes with chicken?" not "let's browse meal categories."
+I needed a system that would reflect how I naturally think when cooking: "I have chicken—what goes with chicken?" not "let's browse meal categories" or "what's my meal plan for Tuesday?"

-Existing recipe apps organize information in ways that don't match this natural thought process.
+So I organized my kitchen knowledge around ingredients, not recipes.
+Modular combinations that work with what I already have, designed for spontaneous, fresh cooking.

 ## How Cookflow Solves This